pingcap/docs/tidb-cloud/terraform/restore-resource.md

 After the cluster is `AVAILABLE`, the restore task will be `RUNNING` and turn to `SUCCESS` at last.

-It is everything ok?
-No, the bad news is the restored cluster is not managed by terraform.

-Don't worry, we can solve it in the next section.
+The bad news is the restored cluster is not managed by terraform.
+We can solve it by importing.

 ## Import the restore cluster